 1. Learning Lifestyle

-One of the things I like best about year round education is that I feel it promotes a lifestyle of learning.
-Learning is not confined to 10 months of the year, but it is something we do all the time!
+One of the things I like best about year-round education is that it promotes a lifestyle of learning.
+Learning is not confined to 10 months of the year –it’s something we do all the time!

 This style is great for someone like me who hasn’t got a clue about lesson planning, sticking to a schedule, and making it happen.
-We are able to carry a significantly lighter load by spreading it all out over the full 12 months of the year.
+We’re able to carry a significantly lighter load by spreading it all out over the full 12 months of the year.
 Didn’t get that library book for your unity study in time?
-No worries, start it next week!
+No worries, start it next week instead!
 Feeling overwhelmed and needing a break?
 Take the day off!
-Because we spread our learning out over the whole year, we are able to carry a much lighter daily load and have so much more time for play, cuddling or even cleaning the house.
-I love the extra breathing room!
+Because we spread our learning out over the whole year, we can carry a much lighter daily load and have so much more time for play, cuddling or even cleaning the house.
+I love having the extra breathing room!

 There are so many reasons why I love all year learning, these are just the key reasons.
 It is definitely an individual preference, and one that I anticipate needing to be re-evaluated over the years and seasons of our homeschool.